petersen65/PL0/README.md

 ## Planning

 * 2025, enhance programming language and generate assembler
-	* new memory addressing implementation for emulator based on byte boundaries, unsafe pointers and real storage sizes for variables
+	* support for Intel x86_64 assembler generation and removal of integrated emulator (nasm, clib-linkage)
 	* revisit and review current JSON marshalling and text output implementation, add Marshal/Unmarshal functions to interfaces
 	* check if panic calls in the 'code' module should include the tokenstream in its error messages
 	* implemention of control flow graph (CFG) with lifeness and use information for variables
 	* implementation of readln and writeln functions in new PL/0 standard library which itself is written in C23
-	* integration of emulator with external c-libraries (reimplement stdcall in assembler by calling C23 functions)
-	* support for Intel x86_64 assembler generation (nasm, clib-linkage)
 	* design or redesign of public APIs for all packages of the compiler (rethink public/private visibility)
 	* unit tests for all public APIs
-	* additional support for Intel x86_64 assembler generation (e.g. gcc asm, bare metal target based on uefi, LLVM IR)
 	* integrate Pascal-like scanner and parser into the PL/0 scanner and parser (type system, procedure parameters)
 	* implement analyzers and optimizers documented in compiler construction literature (code flow and data flow analysis, context flow graph, DAG)
 	* implement constant folding based on abstract syntax tree